 - Cancer of the uterine lining (endometrial cancer)

-Obesity is associated with PCOS and can worsen complications of the disorder.
+Obesity commonly occurs with PCOS and can worsen complications of the disorder.

-There's no test to definitively diagnose PCOS.
-Your doctor is likely to start with a discussion of your medical history, including your menstrual periods and weight changes.
-A physical exam will include checking for signs of excess hair growth, insulin resistance and acne.
+There's no single test to specifically diagnose polycystic ovary syndrome (PCOS).
+Your health care provider is likely to start with a discussion of your symptoms, medications and any other medical conditions.
+Your provider also may ask about your menstrual periods and any weight changes.
+A physical exam includes checking for signs of excess hair growth, insulin resistance and acne.

-- A pelvic exam.
-The doctor visually and manually inspects your reproductive organs for masses, growths or other abnormalities.
+- Pelvic exam.
+During a pelvic exam, your provider can check your reproductive organs for masses, growths or other changes.

 - Blood tests.
-Your blood may be analyzed to measure hormone levels.
-This testing can exclude possible causes of menstrual abnormalities or androgen excess that mimics PCOS.
-You might have additional blood testing to measure glucose tolerance and fasting cholesterol and triglyceride levels.
+Blood tests can measure hormone levels.
+This testing can exclude possible causes of menstrual problems or androgen excess that mimic PCOS.
+You might have other blood testing, such as fasting cholesterol and triglyceride levels.
+A glucose tolerance test can measure your body's response to sugar (glucose).

-- An ultrasound.
-Your doctor checks the appearance of your ovaries and the thickness of the lining of your uterus.
-A wandlike device (transducer) is placed in your vagina (transvaginal ultrasound).
+- Ultrasound.
+An ultrasound can check the appearance of your ovaries and the thickness of the lining of your uterus.
+A wandlike device (transducer) is placed in your vagina.
 The transducer emits sound waves that are translated into images on a computer screen.

-If you have a diagnosis of PCOS, your doctor might recommend additional tests for complications.
-Those tests can include:
+If you have a diagnosis of PCOS, your provider might recommend more tests for complications.
+These tests can include:

-- Periodic checks of blood pressure, glucose tolerance, and cholesterol and triglyceride levels
+- Regular checks of blood pressure, glucose tolerance, and cholesterol and triglyceride levels

 - Screening for depression and anxiety